 The Solver Gateway allows Solver Cloud to connect to an organization's on premise system.
+As a Cloud customer, you only get Gateway with file import as part of your purchase.
 An organization purchases the Gateway, which comes with a SQL and CSV/Excel connector, allowing Solver Cloud to see either one of these data sources and upload its content to Solver Cloud.
 The Gateway creates a secured connection between the organization's network and Solver Cloud without the organization having to open any network ports.
 This article will detail the configuration of the Gateway application.

 This article is broken down into the following sections: